Gulumbu Yunupingu: Awards

 Yunupingu has won many awards for her work.
 In 2004 she won the 'Big Telstra' prize at the 21st National Aboriginal & Torres Strait Islander Art Award for a piece entitled Garak, The Universe, which consists of three memorial poles, decorated in her own style, which combines traditional Yolngu designs with her own modern interpretation.

 Death

-Yunupingu suffered from terminal cancer, but she continued journeying to various artistic events, such as the MCA building in Sydney, where her works were displayed.
+Yunupingu suffered from terminal cancer, but she continued journeying to various artistic events, such as the MCA in Sydney, where her works were displayed.
 She died on 9 May 2012 at her home in Gunyangara (Ski Beach), after lapsing into a coma some time before.
 Her memorial service took place at Gunyangara and her funeral at Dhanaya.
 Given her world-wide renown, her family gave consent to her name appearing in text, but asked that her name is not spoken, and no image of her shown.
 She can be referred to as Djotarra or Ms Yunupingu.